acs-web-tech/acs-web-tech.github/readme.md

 4) Try to run this through https://acs-web-tech.github.io/index.html
 5) if you are using it locally please use it in an origin which supports http protocol
 6) Your browser must have support for service worker in order cache the files needed for this application
+7) This application works fine with chrome browser

 Thank you for using this application drawbacks and bugs which are found in the application will be fixed soon